-Boris Johnson bids for UK leadership with pledge of Oct.
-31 Brexit
+With Oct.
+31 Brexit pledge, Boris Johnson bids for UK leadership

 Johnson has been criticized for hiding “in a bunker” by some of his opponents, but the strategy to reduce the media exposure of a man who has been prone to gaffes and scandals seems to be working, with his support so far holding up.

-Johnson made his name as an EU-bashing journalist in Brussels before entering politics He also raised his profile through a series of appearances on a television comedy show.
+Johnson made his name as an EU-bashing journalist in Brussels before entering politics.
+He also raised his profile through a series of appearances on a television comedy show.

 He upset some Europeans before Britain’s Brexit referendum by comparing the EU’s goals with those of Hitler and Napoleon.

-“Occasionally some plaster comes off the ceiling as a result of a phrase I may have used, or indeed as a result of how that phrase has been wrenched out of context and interpreted by those who wish for reasons of their own to caricature my views,” he said.
+“Occasionally some plaster comes off the ceiling as a result of a phrase I may have used, or indeed as a result of how that phrase has been wrenched out of context and interpreted by those who wish for reasons of their own to caricature my views,” he said on Wednesday.

 “But I think it is vital that we as politicians remember that one of the reasons why the public feels alienated now from us all as a breed - politicians - is because too often they feel we are muffling and veiling our language, not speaking as we find, covering everything up in bureaucratic platitudes, when what they want to hear is what we genuinely think.”

-Writing by Elizabeth Piper and Guy Faulconbridge; Editing by Stephen Addison and Gareth Jones
+Writing by Elizabeth Piper and Guy Faulconbridge with additional reporting by Kylie MacLellan, Kate Holton and Alistair Smout; Editing by Stephen Addison and Mark Heinrich